Edinburgh-Genome-Foundry/Overhang/README.md

 [![build](https://github.com/Edinburgh-Genome-Foundry/Overhang/actions/workflows/build.yml/badge.svg)](https://github.com/Edinburgh-Genome-Foundry/Overhang/actions/workflows/build.yml)

-This Python package generates a description of an input set DNA overhangs and outputs a PDF file.
+This Python package generates a description of an input set of DNA overhangs and outputs a PDF file.
-Additionally it evaluates suitability of an input set of overhangs for Golden Gate DNA assembly.
+Additionally, it evaluates suitability of an input set of overhangs for Golden Gate DNA assembly.

 ## Install